yassinedahmouch/supermarket_pricer_kata_yd/README.md

 # Supermarket pricer

-In this kata, we want you to implement a supermarket pricer that can handle :
+In this kata, we want to implement a supermarket pricer that can handle :

 - Promotions such as Buy-x-for-y-dollar, Buy-x-get-y-free.
 - Weighted items with units (Gram, Ounce, Pound...).